gusguidry/gusguidry.github.io/bio.md

 Guidry is employed as a national development manager and corporate trainer for Southern Tire Mart and Southern Tire Mart at Pilot Flying J.

 #### About this Site
-This website was constructed using a Ruby-based framework called Jekyll.
+This website was constructed using Jekyll.